CoraWagner/VBA/index.md

 `Next cell`

 As in the preveious sections, the user can select which cells they would like the hyperlinks to be removed from.
-The text is then changed to black, the undeline is removed, and the background color is set back to default.
+The text is then changed to black, the underline is removed, and the background color is set back to default.
 Then the hyperlink is cleared from the cell.

 #### Clear Cell Content
 The forth section of the macro is: